puckbee/CVR/README.md

 MKL,CSR-I and ESB are dependent on MKL. <br>
 Please make sure that MKL is already installed and the environment variable $MKL_ROOT is already set. <br>

-We tried various threads numbers and parameters for each format/solution and choose the one that achieves the best performance.<br>
+We tried various threads numbers and parameters for each format/solution and choose the configuration that achieves the best performance.<br>
-You can try to setup different threads numbers in run_comparison.sh, we will elaborate how to use these formats later. <br>
+You can try to setup different threads numbers in run_comparison.sh, we will elaborate how to do this later. <br>
-But if you only want to have a try, these three steps can definitely meet your need. <br>
+But if you just want to have a reproduce the experiment results of web-Google, these three steps can definitely meet your need. <br>

 	Step 1: cd ./solutions_for_comparison